 It is currently compatible with all the major platforms such as macOS, Windows, Android, iOS, Linux, and more.
 However, Speedify free can only be used on one device at a time.

 Speedify provides support via a knowledge base, social media, and email.
 However, there is no live chat feature available.

 You can learn more about this service in our Speedify review.

 7. OperaVPN – Unlimited Free Data

 OperaVPN is the name of a built-in VPN extension that is available in the Opera browser.
-It is not a full-fledged VPN.
+It is not a full-fledged VPN but still one of the best free VPNs.
 It masks your IP address while you are browsing different sites and restricted content.

 You can choose from only three virtual locations: America, Europe, and Asia.
 It does not allow users to connect to specific countries, meaning, you cannot efficiently unblock geo-restrictions with Opera VPN.

 We tried accessing BBC iPlayer on its European server but had no luck.
 We could unblock HBO Go and YouTube on its American server.